Buying a body corporate property

 You can purchase a certificate to confirm any annual levies you need to pay and any outstanding amounts.
 You may become liable for any outstanding levies once you are the owner.

-For a different type of body corporate property, there is no specific form for providing the information.
+For a different type of body corporate property, the information must be provided as an information certificate on BUGTA form 16.
 They will charge a fee to provide this information.

 Access to body corporate records